hillnz/docker-rust-crossbuild/README.md

 CMD ["myapp"]
 ```

-It's important to include the `TARGETPLATFORM` arg, and the `--platform=$BUILDPLATFORM` in the `FROM`.
+It's important to include `--platform=$BUILDPLATFORM` in the `FROM`.
 These will ensure that the builder image is native to the system, while the output is native to the target system.
 The rest of the Dockerfile is up to you, the above is just an example.

 Then use docker buildx for a cross-platform build.
 For example:
 ```